nettemhandu/Pet-Simulation-Game/README.md

 # Pet-Simulation-Game
 A fun interactive text-based game where users take care of virtual pets.
 Designed to demonstrate mastery of the four pillars of OOP:

-Encapsulation: Pet attributes like hunger and happiness are private with controlled access.
+Encapsulation: Pet attributes like hunger and happiness are private with controlled access

 Inheritance: Subclasses (Dog, Cat, Bird) inherit from an abstract Pet class.